zio/zio/docs/reference/test/services/sized.md

 val sizedEffect: UIO[String] = Sized.withSize(10)(effect)
 ```

-ZIO Test has a test aspect called `TestAspect.sized` which is a helper method for this operation.
+ZIO Test has a test aspect called `TestAspect.size` which is a helper method for this operation.
 This test aspect runs each test with the given _size_ value:

 ```scala mdoc:compile-only
 import zio._